Wednesday, November 11, 2015

 Judge Wapner (#20 - Rated 8.0 out of 12)

-Rocket Fizz is the maker of this and a variety of other sodas.
-I have Rocket Fizz Root Beer Float and already reviewed Gene Aurty’s Root Beer.
-Rocket Fizz is predominately known for a diverse candy line (some say over 4,000 varieties), but unique sodas are also a niche.
-Web search found they have made over 500 varieties of soda over their history.
-Not all directly under the Rocket Fizz parent company.
+Rocket Fizz manufactures this and other sodas.
+I have Rocket Fizz Root Beer Float and reviewed Gene Aurty’s Root Beer.
+Rocket Fizz is predominately known for its diverse candy line (some say over 4,000 varieties), but unique sodas are also a niche.
+A web search found that they have made over 500 varieties of soda throughout their history, not all directly under the Rocket Fizz parent company.
 They even make a Sugar Ray Leonard Root Beer!

 Nutrition (from the bottle)